 The Yuan-Yang Valley (鴛鴦谷) is set within a National Forest Recreation (國家森林遊樂園) area and is rich in hiking trails, beautiful waterfalls and rivers.
-The park is just outside of an Atayal Aboriginal village in Hsinchu's mountainous and extremely picturesque Jianshi village (尖石鄉).
-The valley is a short, yet beautiful drive from Neiwan (內灣) and is close to a popular camping ground situated within the small aboriginal village.
+The park is just outside of an Atayal Indigenous village in Hsinchu's mountainous and extremely picturesque Jianshi village (尖石鄉).
+The valley is a short, yet beautiful drive from Neiwan (內灣) and is close to a popular camping ground situated within the small indigenous village.

 There is a lot to do within this forest park, but I'm going to focus on a few of the waterfalls found within and post only photos of them.
 The park has several hiking trails and while the spectacular waterfalls might be the major attraction, there is still a lot for me to explore in this area and I'm eager to get back to hike some of the trails within.